sudeepkulal/CapsiGuard/README.md

-# Capsiguard - AI-Powered Chilli Disease Detection (MERN Rebuild)
+# Capsiguard - AI-Powered Chilli Disease Detection

 Capsiguard is a web-based agricultural dashboard designed to identify plant diseases in chilli crop leaves using machine learning.
-This repository contains a complete rebuild of the original Django prototype using the **MERN (MongoDB, Express, React, Node.js)** stack with **Vite** and **Tailwind CSS**.
+The project is built using the **MERN (MongoDB, Express, React, Node.js)** stack with **Vite** and **Tailwind CSS**.

 ---

-## 🚀 Key Enhancements (Over Django Prototype)
+## 🚀 Core Features
 - **Token-based Authentication**: Secure user registration and session management powered by JWT and bcrypt.
 - **Detailed History Log**: Analysis history is tracked dynamically in MongoDB, allowing users to browse their previous reports.
 - **Annotated Leaf Display**: Bounding boxes highlighting disease locations are dynamically overlaid onto leaf images on the backend using the `sharp` library (SVG compositing).